I Found A Greyhound

 How To Read Ear Tattoos

 Most greyhounds are former racers and were tattooed at 3 months of age in both ears.
 There is a database with every greyhound’s ear tattoos in it, so providing this information to the adoption group will allow them to identify the dog you found.
-As greyhounds age the tattoos can fade and get harder to read.
+As greyhounds age, the tattoos can fade and get harder to read.
 Shining a flashlight through the ear from behind, trimming ear hair and rubbing the tattoo with a little olive or corn oil can sometimes make the tattoos easier to read.
-If there are no tattoos the greyhound was not a racer and may be from show, hunting or pet bloodlines or may not be full blooded.
+If there are no tattoos, the greyhound was not a racer and may be from show, hunting or pet bloodlines or may not be full blooded.

 For racing greyhounds born in the US, the Left Ear: should have a 5-digit litter registration number- these will all be numbers.
 Right Ear: should have 2 or 3 numbers followed by a letter.
 The first one or two numbers in the right ear are the month the dog was born in so would be numbered 1 thru 12.
 The last digit is the year of birth 0 thru 9.
-23C would mean the dog was born in Feb of 2013 or 2003 and was the 3rd dog of the litter tattooed.
-101E would mean the dog was born in Oct of either 2001 or 2011 and was the 5th dog in the litter tattooed.
+23C would mean the dog was born in Feb of 2013 or 2023 and was the 3rd dog of the litter tattooed.
+101E would mean the dog was born in Oct of either 2010 or 2021 and was the 5th dog in the litter tattooed.
 If you can’t make out all the numbers just get as many as you can and write them down.

 If you would like to try looking up the greyhound yourself on the database just go to our Greyhound Database page that explains how to do it.
 A lot of greyhounds have the adoption group that placed them listed on the database.
 Unfortunately not all adoption groups put this information in when they place a dog.
 Sometimes there is contact information for the pet owner of the dog but in most cases it goes to the previous racing owner of the dog.
 So doing a tattoo search may still not lead you to the greyhound's current adoptive family.
-A greyhound adoption group has other resources as well so it is always best to contact them.
+A greyhound adoption group has other resources as well, so it is always best to contact them.

 What To Do If The Greyhound Needs Medical Care